 The Library will do the rest.
 However, you can see for yourself the wide range of publications available via Kortext by visiting their online store.
 If you spot any publications in the Kortext Store you would like to access, just get in touch and tell us what to request.

-If you would like to make something available to your students via Kortext but cannot find it on the store, please let the Library know and, as long as it was published within the last 10 years and is not too niche, there's a good chance Kortext will still be able to supply it.
+If you would like to make something available to your students via Kortext but cannot find it, please let the Library know and, as long as it was published within the last 10 years and is not too niche, there's a good chance Kortext will be able to supply it.